surya818/hivemq-edge-test/README.md

 The Dockerfile uses a openjdk base image, which has java pre-built. </br>
 Download the HiveMQ Edge software binary from official site, and run the HiveMQ Edge broker on configured port, via a dockerfile step</br>
 There is a script called runtests.sh, which is the entrypoint for the Dockerfile.
 This script verfies that broker is started successfully in the container and also fire the test execution using a gradle command </br>
+Our docker run command has a -v option, which creates a volume, and this is how we copy the test result reports to the host machine

 **How to Run: (Alternate way/ Non Docker )**
 (If you want to just run the tests locally, without using Docker)